oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 selected for the given presentation.
 Additionally, for presentation with a Key Binding, the Holder adds the key `kb_jwt` at the top-level of the serialized JWS with a string value containing the Key Binding JWT as described in (#kb-jwt).

+Verification of the JWS JSON serialized SD-JWT follows the same rules defined in (#verification), except that the SD-JWT does not need to be split into component parts, but disclosures and (if applicable) a Key Binding JWT can be found in the respective members of the JSON object.

 Using a payload similar to that from [Example 1](#example-1), the following is a non-normative example of a JWS JSON serialized SD-JWT from an Issuer with all the respective Disclosures.